 But we are united by the need to fight for intergenerational equality and the human rights of young people and First Nations youth.

-We aim to create an equitable and accessible space for young people across QLD to come forward and participate in cultivating First Nations, social and environmental justice, by using the legal system and leveraging political power to challenge human rights breaches and to advocate for the protection of human rights.
+We aim to create an equitable and accessible space for young people across QLD to participate in cultivating First Nations, social and environmental justice, by using the legal system and leveraging political power to challenge human rights breaches and to advocate for the protection of human rights.

 We want to build strong connections between communities and organisations across the movement in this state to work towards the shared vision of a just and sustainable world.